Rabid Death's Curse: Musical style and lyrics

 Ronald Ziegler of the German Horrible Eyes fanzine described the sound of Rabid Death's Curse as "very Swedish, very Death Metalish".
 According to Eduardo Rivadavia of AllMusic, the album "suggested that Watain were, at best, content to produce intentionally crude facsimiles of inspirational forefathers ranging from Bathory to Mayhem and, at worst, unable to do anything else".

 Rivadavia described the production as "muddy" and "less-than-ideal".
 According to the band's vocalist, Erik Danielsson, "[t]here were some minor mistakes regarding the productions which could have been done better, but on the other hand it is stuff that you hear after listening to it through and through far too much.
 At least it does not sound as whatever cheap fucking 'primitive, cult, limited, true underground Black Metal' shit out there, which is a relief.
 I like the album, it's one of the better to come from Sweden, it's just my sense of perfection that haunts at times."

-The lyrics are based upon "Satanism, or—to avoid confusion—Devilworship" and play "a terribly important role in our creations".
-Danielsson explained the title as "a rather personal attempt of mine to symbolically explain the idea of salvation through spiritual slavery and the will to serve. […] To put it briefly, the Rabid Death's Curse is the curse of life, the disease which we are condemned to suffer from until divine punishment comes upon us."
+The lyrics are based upon "Satanism, or - to avoid confusion - Devilworship" and play "a terribly important role in our creations".
+Danielsson explained the title as "a rather personal attempt of mine to symbolically explain the idea of salvation through spiritual slavery and the will to serve. […] To put it briefly, the 'Rabid Death's Curse' is the curse of life, the disease which we are condemned to suffer from until divine punishment comes upon us."

 Artwork

-Davthvs was "responsible for almost the whole layout, as well as the rather successful idea of printing the LP inside out, so that the lustreless side was turned out".
+Timo "Davthvs" Ketola was "responsible for almost the whole layout" of the LP version as well as "the rather successful idea of printing the LP inside out, so that the lustreless side was turned out".
 Danielsson, who draws artwork for Watain and other bands himself, was "very pleased in working with such a talented man".
-The gatefold contains a photography "which is a bit hard to recog [sic] at 1st sight—but when the observer looks at it a bit more he witnesses it's a turned upside down photo of a decayed bird surrounded by flying autumn leaves"; the idea came from Danielsson although dead birds are the responsible artist's trademark.
-Davthvs found a dead bird and scanned it for the artwork.
-According to Danielsson, "there's tru [sic] much symbolism behind the usage of the bird.
+The gatefold contains a photography which, according to Ziegler, is "a bit hard to recognise" at first sight "but when the observer looks at it a bit more he witnesses it’s a turned upside down photo of a decayed bird surrounded by flying autumn leaves"; the idea came from Danielsson, who stated that dead birds were Ketola's trademark.
+The latter had found a dead, rotten bird and scanned it for the artwork, soiling his scanner in the process.
+According to Danielsson, "there's truly much symbolism behind the usage of the bird.
 A dead, decayed bird represents to me the death of freedom, and the beauty that lies in the silent process of its way into ashes and dirt.
-It also visualises the idea of the "Rabid Death's Curse" quite well, the molten dead lying in slumber, uncon [sic] walking towards the unescapable claws of Satan!"
+It also visualises the idea of the "Rabid Death's Curse" quite well, the molten dead lying in slumber, unconsciously walking towards the inescapable claws of Satan!"